jychen21/Habana-LLM-Viewer/README.md

 ## Habana-Viewer
-Habana-Viewer is a projection tool for LLMs performance and memory analysis on Intel Gaudi platform.
-You can use this tool as a model optimization guidline on Intel Gaudi.
-This tool contains model projection as well as operation projection.
+Habana-Viewer is a tool that provides Roofline model, LLM performance prediction and memory analysis for Intel Gaudi platform.
+This tool can be used to estimate the approximate performance of models such as Llama2-13B, Qwen-7B, Mixtral-8x7B on Intel Gaudi platform.

 <!-- ![Habana-Viewer Web](./data/Habana-viewer-Web-Demo.png) -->
 ![Llama2-13B Overall Projection](./data/example_overall_projection.png)